Ratings Key (0-10)

 While beer may certainly be cheap in Hungary, a couple of days drinking the likes of Borsodi and Dreher will have you willingly offering double, triple the money for anything resembling a real beer.
-The working class bar scene is resolutely unglamorous, without having any of the historical bells and whistles that make Czech pubs atmospheric and, as mentioned, have shit beer.
+The working class bar scene is resolutely unglamorous, without having any of the historical bells and whistles that make Czech pubs atmospheric and, as I have alluded to, serve shit beer.

 However, you will be pleased to know the scene is currently in the process of being saved from this position of ignominy.

 In Budapest Pilsner Urquell has always unsurprisingly been very popular, while Hofbrau have cornered the market for wheatbeer.
 What is really on the up though, at long last, are a renaissance of small breweries as Hungary’s own Craft Beer revolution gets underway.
 While this scene makes me feel ambivalent in countries such as England, Hungary could only be improved at this stage by drastically increasing the standards of beer, forming their own brewing traditions (even if it must be from scratch) and kicking the awful Hungarian lagers into the dirt.

 Don’t expect to see many of these beers occupying the taps as a general rule, either inside or outside of Budapest but keep your eyes peeled for these refreshing alternatives to drinking faintly disinfected gassy lager.

 The main talking point of going out in Hungary is something you may already even be aware of: the ruin bars.
 Briefly, these abandoned and derelict warehouses and apartment blocks have been taken over and turned into bars with attractive courtyards and green space, showing films, throwing parties, and allowing incomers to stroll around the often ramshackle, crumbling remnants of their interiors.
 Very alternative.